gkunde/py_html_form_parser/README.md

 </select>
 ```

 The parser is also able to associate form fields not contained within a "form" node.
-Matching the specification summarized here: https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#association-of-controls-and-forms
+Matching the specification here: https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#association-of-controls-and-forms

 ## Examples
 For all examples, an assumption is made that the markup to be parsed has already been fetched into a variable called "html_doc."